cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 First, login to the DE at [https://de.iplantcollaborative.org/].
 You'll be presented with a desktop like environment.
 Click on the "Data" button.
-This will open up a file manager window, with a file tree on the left hand side.
+This will open up a file manager window, with a file tree on the left hand side:

 ![DE "Data" file manager](de.png)

 Here, click on the folder with your username (at the top).
 We'll create a new folder to hold our apps first.
-Go to "File" and select "New Folder...".
+Go to "File" and select "New Folder...":

 ![The new folder menu](newfolder.png)